 - Encourage your team to find work-life balance.

-- Encourage your team to have a designated work space and prioritize their mental health.
+- Encourage your team to prioritize their mental health.

 - Be a flexible leader.
 Be understanding when situations arise out of their control.